MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/LocalFunctionality/Australia/how-to-create-check-installments.md

 ---
 title: How to Create Cheque Instalments
-description: Describes how to create cheque instalments for post-dated cheques, define the number of instalments that a payment will be divided into, the percent of interest, and the period in which the cheques will be created.
+description: Describes how to create cheque instalments for postdated cheques, define the number of instalments that a payment will be divided into, the percent of interest, and the period in which the cheques will be created.
 services: project-madeira
 documentationcenter: ''
 author: bholtorf